 * Euro touches lowest since Sept.
 18, then recovers

-* Speculation remains that ECB may loosen policy as early as
+* Speculation remains that ECB may loosen policy as early as this week

 * Australian dollar rises on stronger retail sales